 Now let’s get to the app, shall we?
 Available both in the Play Store and App Store, the IME Pay app’s design is pretty simple and straightforward, which I believe should be the point of such productivity apps.
 It also has fingerprint support for added security.
 However, I feel the design is a little uneven throughout the app and hence the experience could be off-putting to some, including me.
 It’s a small issue but I’ll address it regardless.

-The app is essentially divided into 5 sections including the “Scan QR Code” area.
+The app is essentially divided into 5 sections, including the “Scan QR Code” area.
 And while the 4 of them share a similar visual experience, the “Profile” section on the far right implements a noticeably different design decision.
 The font is erratically and unnecessarily different and large.
 Which is just… careless?
 Also, the app either crashes completely or doesn’t behave well when using it in the “Split Screen” mode.
 So if anyone from the development team is reading this, please have a look at it.

 Making its way to the 4th spot in this list is PrabhuPay.
 And like IME Pay, this one’s a product of pre-established financial conglomerate as well.
 A digital wallet from Prabhu Group, which is one of the most well-established corporations in Nepal!
 Man, that’s got to ruffle the feathers of the competing services.
 In a little over a year of its release, PrabhuPay has managed to get over a hundred thousand downloads on the Google Play Store and an equally admirable userbase on the iOS platform as well.

 Having to tussle against other successful alternatives is no joke.
 Therefore, PrabhuPay has been critical in its marketing campaigns, starting with the hyperbolic scheme for its user to be eligible for accidental insurance worth up to Rs.
 1 million.
 That alone must have resulted in its tremendous success this early on.
-Besides this, PrabhuPay was also the official voting and payment partner for season 2 of “The Voice of Nepal”, further adding to its popularity.
+Besides this, PrabhuPay was also the official voting and payment partner for season 2 of “The Voice of Nepal” thus adding to its popularity.

 Time to talk about its services.
 Like every other digital wallet in this list, you can make utility payments using PrabhuPay and will get a certain amount of cashback upon successful transactions on some of them as well.
 These include mobile top-ups, electricity bills, insurance premiums, internet, TV, newspaper subscriptions, etc. And how IME Pay had its “IME remittance” at the helm, PrabhuPay boasts support for its subsidiary “Prabhu Money Transfer”, as well as “Prabhu Insurance” services with a hefty 3% cashback on the insurance.

 Moving on, since it’s a seemingly new digital wallet in Nepal, it lags behind in terms of the number of services available on the platform.
 But don’t scratch your head too much because PrabhuPay is plenty productive at its current state as well.
-Similar to the competing services, it also rewards your transactions in terms of “Bonus Points” and “Topup Points”.
+Similar to the competing services, it also rewards your transactions in terms of “Bonus Points” and “Topup Points.”
 Here, the bonus point is earned upon making successful payments while the topup point is accumulated for loading balance via its range of terminals.
 Both these points can be redeemed for PrabhuPay’s “Offers”.

 Finally, let’s get into its app.
 Sharing a kinda-sorta familiar design to that of eSewa, PrabhuPay is easy to get used to as well.
 All the basic services are placed upfront including loading/sending money, remittance, and utility payments.

 Additionally, a user’s transaction history and ticket purchase history are chronologically arranged on their separate tabs.
 Apart from PIN, PrabhuPay also supports fingerprint verification for any and all transactions to be made.
 Overall, for what it’s worth, I must say the app is well designed and simple to use.
 Thus, securing the number four spot in our list of best digital wallets in Nepal.

 And last but obviously not the least on the list is QPay Nepal.
 Developed with an alliance between UnionPay International (a subsidiary of China UnionPay) and Nepal’s own SCT, QPay Nepal is a force to be reckoned with!
 While the other digital wallets on this list focus on providing a wider selection of services, QPay has focused on something else – a nationwide acceptance.
 With UnionPay at its side, QPay Nepal looks to become the digital wallet when it comes to making payments in stores around the country.